British National Films Company: Formation of the company

 In 1934, Rank, Lady Yule and John Corfield formed the British National Films Company and went into production in answer to the challenge by the Evening News.

 British National's first feature film was Turn of the Tide, which was released in 1935.
 The script was based upon a 1932 novel by Leo Walmsley called Three Fevers.
 The setting, which Rank knew from childhood, was Robin Hood's Bay on the north coast of Yorkshire, England.
 Having read the book, Rank decided that it would make an excellent family-friendly British film in answer to the Hollywood-style films that Alexander Korda was making at the Denham Film Studios.

 Although Turn of the Tide featured a good cast, British National were unable to gain wide distribution for the film, and when they did, it was as the second half of a double feature.
 The company struggled to recoup its costs.
 Rank knew that for British National to make a profit, he had to create a commercial version of his Religious Film Society to control distribution and exhibition.

-Norman Walker, who directed Turn of the Tide, made a second film for British National Debt of Honour (1936).
-Other films planned at the time were The Forbidden Road based on a book by HL Meyers, and the story of Madame Tussaud.
+Norman Walker, who directed Turn of the Tide, made a second film for British National, Debt of Honour (1936).
+Other films planned at the time were The Forbidden Road, based on a book by HL Meyers, and the story of Madame Tussaud.

-In May 1936 it was announced British National would make six films a year for 20th Century Fox but this did not appear to happen.
+In May 1936, it was announced that British National would make six films a year for 20th Century Fox, but this did not appear to happen.